trntv/apis-list/apis/coinranking/coinranking.md

 # CoinRanking

-Base url: https://api. coinranking. com/v2.
-Introduction Power your projects with the high quality cryptocurrency data coinranking. com provides.
-We provide data about coins, exchanges, markets & more
+Introduction Power your projects with the high quality cryptocurrency data coinranking.com provides.
+They provides data about coins, exchanges, markets & more

 ##  🔗 Links
 **Docs / Website**: https://docs.coinranking.com/